How to set up a self-managed super fund (SMSF)?

 Is a SMSF right for you?

 Historically SMSFs were seen as only being relevant for the older and very wealthy.
-Today however, thanks to increased access, financial knowledge and lower costs, there is a shifting trend toward younger people looking to take control of their financial future- of which their superannuation forms a significant chunk.
+Today however, thanks to increased access, financial knowledge and lower costs, there is a shifting trend toward younger people looking to take control of their financial future - of which their superannuation forms a significant chunk.

 They may not be for everybody however, so it's important to understand the associated responsibilities and seek financial advice if necessary to determine if the product is right for you.

-We do not provide financial product advice, nor recommend that a self managed super fund (‘SMSF’) may be suitable for you.
-There are risks and differences of an SMSF compared to an APRA regulated fund.
-Your personal situation has not been taken into account.
-Stake SMSF Pty Ltd (‘Stake Super’) is not licensed to provide financial product advice under the Corporations Act.
+This is not financial product advice, nor a recommendation that a self-managed super fund (‘SMSF’) may be suitable for you.
+Your personal circumstances have not been taken into account.
+SMSFs have different risks and features compared to traditional superannuation funds regulated by the Australian Prudential Regulation Authority (‘APRA’).
+Stake SMSF Pty Ltd, trading as Stake Super, is not licensed to provide financial product advice under the Corporations Act.
 This specifically applies to any financial products which are established if you instruct Stake Super to set up an SMSF.
-When you sign up to Stake Super, you are contracting with Stake SMSF Pty Ltd who will assist in the establishment of an SMSF under a ‘no advice model’.
+When you sign up to Stake Super, you are contracting with Stake SMSF Pty Ltd who will assist in the establishment and administration of an SMSF under a ‘no advice model’.
+You will also be referred to Stakeshop Pty Ltd to enable your trading account and bank account to be set up in order to use the Stake Website and/or App.
+For more information about SMSFs, see our SMSF Risks page.

 Megan is a markets analyst at Stake, with 7 years of experience in the world of investing and a Master’s degree in Business and Economics from The University of Sydney Business School.
 Megan has extensive knowledge of the UK markets, working as an analyst at ARCH Emerging Markets - a UK investment advisory platform focused on private equity.
 Previously she also worked as an analyst at Australian robo advisor Stockspot, where she researched ASX listed equities and helped construct the company's portfolios.